open-telemetry/opentelemetry-specification/specification/trace/tracestate-handling.md

 and the used keys MUST be unique.

-Instrumentation libraries and clients MUST NOT use this entry, and they SHOULD instead use ther own entry.
+Instrumentation libraries and clients MUST NOT use this entry, and they SHOULD instead use their own entry.

 ## Key